Tasmania – UnderDownunder

 WINE

 The cool-climate wineries of the Derwent, Huon and Coal River Valleys - pinots, chardonnays, sauvignon blancs and rieslings are the classic varieties of the region.
-We lunch at Josef Chromey and coffee at the spectacular Clover Hill wineries - both magnificent stops on route.
+We taste at Josef Chromey and lunch at the spectacular Clover Hill wineries - both magnificent stops on route.

 LOCAL SPECIALITIES

 With many culinary highlights, it is hard to choose a favourite.
-However, Ormiston House in Strahan with its experimental cuisine stands out, as does dining on the harbour at Aloft on our final night.
-My personal favourite is fish and chips for lunch on the dock at Bicheno!
-It doesn't get more fresh!
+However, Stillwater in Launceston with its experimental cuisine stands out, as does dining on the harbour at Aloft on our final night.
+My personal favourite though is fish at Risby Cove overlooking the harbour our to Hells Gate - it doesn't get more fresh!

 CHEESE

 In the north, the road from Cradle Mountain passes through the island’s most fertile farming areas.
-One of our favourite stops is at Penghana Dairy for a magnificent lunch of cheese, clotted creams and desserts, overlooking the happy cows!
+One of our favourite stops is at Penghana Dairy for a magnificent afternoon stop for cheese, clotted creams and icereams overlooking the happy cows!

 The History